 Meyer’s law office, along with a handful of city officials and advocates, have raised concerns that immigration enforcement around courthouses will hinder citizens’ ability to trust law enforcement and show up to court to tend to their business, whether they be witnesses, victims, or defendants.

-In March, City Attorney Kristin Bronson told NPR that four domestic abuse victims dropped their cases following the president’s executive order on immigration in fear of being apprehended by ICE agents conducting arrests at courthouses.
+In March, Denver City Attorney Kristin Bronson told NPR that four domestic abuse victims dropped their cases following the president’s executive order on immigration in fear of being apprehended by ICE agents conducting arrests at courthouses.